django/deps/draft/orm-field-api-related-improvement.rst

 The fundamental problem here is that Q objects which are used all over the code that handles filtering are designed to describe single field lookups.

-Since the Q objects themselves have no idea about fields at all and the actual field resolution from the filter conditions happens deeper down the line, inside models.sql.query.Query, this is where we can handle the filters properly.

-There is already some basic machinery inside Query.add_filter and Query.setup_joins that is in use by GenericRelations, this is unfortunately not enough.
-The optional extra_filters field method will be of great use here, though it will have to be extended.

-Currently the only parameters it gets are the list of joins the filter traverses, the position in the list and a negate parameter specifying whether the filter is negated.
-The GenericRelation instance can determine the value of the content type (which is what the extra_filters method is used for) easily based on the model it belongs to.

-This is not the case for a CompositeField -- it doesn't have any idea about the values used in the query.
-Therefore a new parameter has to be added to the method so that the CompositeField can construct all the actual filters from the iterable containing the values.

-Afterwards the handling inside Query is pretty straightforward.
-For CompositeFields (and virtual fields in general) there is no value to be used in the where node, the extra_filters are responsible for all filtering, but since the filter should apply to a single object even after join traversals, the aliases will be set up while handling the "root" filter and then reused for each one of the extra_filters.

-This way of extending the extra_filters mechanism will allow the field class to create conjunctions of atomic conditions.
-This is sufficient for the "__exact" lookup type which will be implemented.

-Of the other lookup types, the only one that looks reasonable is "__in".
-This will, however, have to be represented as a disjunction of multiple "__exact" conditions since not all database backends support tuple construction inside expressions.
-Therefore this lookup type will be left out of this project as the mechanism would need much more work to make it possible.

 ``__in`` lookups for ``VirtualField``